Smilin-Dominator/smilin_file_hosting/docs/index.md

 Afterwards, `cd` to the 'client/', create a virtual environment[^1] and install the requirements.
 To do this, run;

 [^1]:   Instead of using the system-wide or local interpreter, it's safer and more efficient to use a virtual
-        environment.<br>Note that you don't have to use python's "venv", you can even use an Anaconda Environment.
+        environment.<br>Note that you don't have to use python's "venv", you can even use an Anaconda Environment, as specified right under.

 === "Windows"